damian0815/conceptmod/README.md

   Example: "anime%hyperrealistic:-1.0" blends "anime" and "hyperrealistic".

 * Freeze: Freeze by using the "#" operator.
 This reduces movement of specified term during training steps.
-  Example: "@#1woman wearing fun outfit" with "badword--" freezes the first phrase while deleting the badword.
+  Example: "@1woman#1woman" with "badword--" freezes the first phrase while deleting the badword.
   Note: "@#" means resist changing the unconditional.

 ## Prompt options